kirezibana/djangoweek1-/README.md

 As a user of the application you should be able to:

-View different photos that interest you.
+1.View different photos that interest you.
+2.Click on a single photo to expand it and also view the details of the photo.
+3.